Azure/azure-sdk-for-net/sdk/synapse/Azure.Analytics.Synapse.Spark/samples/Sample2_ExecuteSparkStatement.md

 ## Retrieve a statement

-To retrieve an existing statement call `StartGetSparkStatement`, passing in both the session ID and the ID of the statement and then synchronously wait for the statement to be ready.
+To retrieve an existing statement call `StartGetSparkStatement`, passing in both the session ID and the ID of the statement.

 ```C# Snippet:GetSparkStatement
 SparkStatement statement = client.GetSparkStatement(sessionCreated.Id, statementCreated.Id);